vijaynandwani/niki.ai/README.md

 ## TODO

-1. Add Sphinx Documentation
-2. Add Tests
-3. Add Code in more languages
+1. Add Code in more languages

 ## License